Painting tones and colors.

-Painting tones and colors is a stimulating subject when you realize how it works.
+Tones of colors is a stimulating subject when you realize how it works.

-- By – everything pointing into the picture,- I mean trees leaning in, cottages facing in, mountains sloping in on the edges, fences getting bigger as they come into the picture and figures facing into the picture.
+- By ‘everything pointing into the picture’, I mean trees leaning in, cottages facing in, mountains sloping in on the edges, fences getting bigger as they come into the picture and figures facing into the picture.

 - If an object like a tree must lean out of the picture then another object needs to be placed to catch the eye and lead it back into the picture, this might be a cloud or a bird or foliage.

-- If the glow is near the edge of the painting, when you fully open your eyes you will see the items have been placed to attract your eye away from that edge of the painting.
+- With the glow is near the edge of the painting, when you fully open your eyes you will see the items have been placed to attract your eye away from that edge of the painting.

 - In most paintings the glow is near the center.